votchallenge/website/contents/howto/integration_multiobject.md

     handle.report([tracker.track(image) for tracker in trackers])
 ```

 The alternative is to use a wrapper class `VOTManager` that provides a simple interface for running multiple single object trackers sequentially.
 The wrapper accepts a initialization callable that is called for each object with an initial image and the initialization region.
-The functionr returns a callable that will return a predicted region when given a new frame.
+The function returns a callable that will return a predicted region when given a new frame.

 ```python
 # tracker implementation omitted